Mortgage

 • FHA loans are geared toward homebuyers with fair credit.
 You can get an FHA loan with a credit score as low as 500 if you make a 10% down payment, and there are no income limits.
 The minimum FHA down payment is 3.5%, but you’ll need a minimum 580 credit score to qualify.
 You’ll pay FHA mortgage insurance premiums for the life of the loan, unless you put down 10% or refinance later.

 • U.S. Department of Veterans Affairs (VA) loans are reserved for military personnel, veterans and eligible surviving spouses.
-VA loans don’t require a minimum down payment amount and don’t impose income limits.
-Although there is no minimum credit score, some lenders set their minimum at 620.
+VA loans don’t require a minimum down payment amount and don’t impose mortgage insurance requirements, but there is a VA funding fee.
+And although there’s no minimum credit score, lenders will typically set their own minimum credit score requirements.

 • U.S. Department of Agriculture (USDA) loans are for homebuyers looking to purchase a property in a designated rural area.
 Income limits apply, but eligible borrowers can get a USDA loan with 0% down.
 While the credit score needed for automatic loan approval is 640, it’s possible to qualify with a lower score.